Pathway to Success

 Find out more and get involved in the Peer Mentoring scheme via CareerHub.

-If you're joining us from overseas, our online module will walk you through everything you need to know—visas, travelling to the UK, cultural life, and what to expect in your studies.
-You can access the module before your arrival and revisit it at any time.
+If you’re joining the University of Chester from overseas—whether in January, April, or later in the Academic Year—our online module is designed especially for you.
+It guides you through everything you need to know before you arrive, including visas, travelling to the UK, cultural expectations, daily life, and what to expect in your studies.

-Register your interest in the module.
-The link will also be sent by email and shared through your international induction.
+Register your interest to receive access to the module.
+The link will also be sent directly to you by email and shared during your international induction.

 Orientation Weeks 1 to 2